 Atlantic Aviation is not at the main commercial airline terminal.
 All charter aviation is located on the opposite side of the airport at 655 South Rock Boulevard.
 We recommend using a taxi or rideshare service to travel from the commercial airline terminal to Atlantic Aviation.

 Atlantic Aviation no longer allows Burning Man passengers into its facility, in part due to the dust tracked in over the years.
-All Burning Man flights will arrive and depart from the very large tent located adjacent and immediately to the north of their building.
+All Burning Man flights will arrive and depart from the very large tent located adjacent and immediately to the south of their building.

 Nonstop flight times from Reno to BRC are approximately 45 minutes.